 This is certainly timely scripture for us today.
-If we move past the confines of this world, and follow God’s calendar, using the first month as He appointed in Exodus 12:1, May 7 on our 2019 Gregorian calendar was the second day of His second montt, the 3000th or so anniversary for the beginning construction of Solomon’s historic temple.
+If we move past the confines of this world, and follow God’s calendar, using the first month as He appointed in Exodus 12:1, April 26 on our 2020 Gregorian calendar was the second day of His second month, the 3000th or so anniversary for the beginning construction of Solomon’s historic temple.

 According to 1 Kings 6:38, it was built on Mount Moriah in Jerusalem and it took 7 years to complete.
 King Solomon prayed these words at the dedication ceremonies of the temple in 1 Kings 8:27-28.
 “But will God really dwell on earth?
 The heavens, even the highest heaven, cannot contain you.
 How much less this temple I have built!
 Yet give attention to your servant’s prayer and his plea for mercy, Lord my God.
 Hear the cry and the prayer that your servant is praying in your presence this day.”